Hendrix-CS/csci150/labs/pygame.md

 The following elements are distinctive in this program:
 * It checks for the `MOUSEBUTTONDOWN` event type.
-* When it sees that event, it adds an (x, y) coordinate to the `points` list.
+* When it sees that event, it adds an `(x,y)` coordinate to the `points` list.
-* It draws a white circle at each (x, y) coordinate indicated by a mouse click.
+* It draws a white circle at each `(x,y)` coordinate indicated by a mouse click.

 ### Step 2.2: A Population of Faces (4 points)

-We will represent a Face with a class in Python.
-The face will need to remember the x,y coordinates for the center of the face.
+We will represent a `Face` with a class in Python.
+The `Face` will need to remember the `(x,y)` coordinates for the center of the face.
 We will also remember the base color used for the face.
-In the example in Section 1.3, this was red.
-Notice how the `draw` function abstracts away the initial face to be centered around any x,y coordinates.
+In the example in Step 1.3, this was red.

+The `draw` method of the `Face` class abstracts the original face from Step 1.3 so it can be centered around any `(x,y)` coordinates.
 This will let us move the face around the screen.
+To make this work, the circle representing the head will be located at `self.x`, `self.y`, and the other components will be represented as offsets from there.
 Of course, you should use your own face-drawing code in place of the example code shown below.

     class Face:
         def __init__(self, x, y, color):